 | HRA (rent receipts) | 10(13A) | As computed |

 Submit Form 12BB at the start of April.
-If your investment plans change during the year — for instance, you start a home loan in August or increase your ELSS SIP — update your declaration immediately so your employer can recalculate TDS going forward.
+If your investment plans change during the year, say you start a home loan in August or increase your ELSS SIP, update your declaration right away so your employer can recalculate TDS going forward.

-Old regime vs new regime: The new regime has lower slab rates but disallows most deductions (80C, 80D, HRA, home loan interest).
-The old regime allows all deductions but has higher slab rates.
-Inform your employer which regime you choose; this determines whether your Form 12BB declarations reduce your TDS.
+Old regime vs new regime: The new regime carries lower slab rates but disallows most deductions (80C, 80D, HRA, home loan interest).
+The old regime allows all deductions but comes with higher slab rates.
+Let your employer know which regime you're choosing, since that determines whether your Form 12BB declarations actually reduce your TDS.

 Step 3: Employer Calculates Annual Tax Liability